All docs

 Design rules

-run_policy_checkscall.
-A policy that does heavy work (large regex over diff text > 100 KB, for example) will slow the whole run. - Return
+• Cheap.
+Policies run on every run_policy_checks call.
+A policy that does heavy work (large regex over diff text > 100 KB, for example) will slow the whole run.

 Where the runtime lives